3lyrion/EventManager/README.md

 - You can schedule an urgent action which is a one-time callback for the next (any) event or an event action which is a one-time callback for a specific type of event.

+- The system ignores re-subscribing to events (you don't need to monitor this).
+Nested events are handled without problems.

 ## Example

 ```cpp